 This is especially important for cross-functional teams that consist of people from different areas of expertise (e.g., marketing, RnD, sales).

 If you are in the process of forming a new team of this sort, gather every person that is going to be on it together and provide them with the liberty of developing the collaboration process on their own.

-As the formal leader, you should either approve their developed scheme or suggest how to improve it if there are flaws.
+As a formal leader, you should either approve their developed scheme or suggest how to improve it if there are flaws.

 In Lean management, creating and maintaining a flow of work is crucial.
 Although establishing it is more of a manager’s responsibility, your team must become the owner.

-They should be aware of how the assignments of the whole team are progressing and be watchful for blockers.
+They should be aware of how the whole team's assignments are progressing and be watchful for blockers.